mongodb/snooty/README.md

 npm test  # alias for npm run test
 ```

-Note that this will run unit _and_ regression tests, which have a long runtime.
-It is more likely that you want to run only unit tests.

 ### Unit tests

 Unit tests are located in the `tests/unit/` directory.
 To run only unit tests, use: